This startup is mining the botanical world for hidden ‘supernutrients’

-Inside the San Francisco lab of a biotech startup called Brightseed, computersr are analyzing thousands of compounds in tiny samples of plants and search for new samples of what it calls “supernutrients”—natural compounds that can later be harvested and added to food to help improve health.
+Inside the San Francisco lab of a biotech startup called Brightseed, computers are analyzing thousands of compounds in tiny samples of plants and search for new samples of what it calls “supernutrients”—natural compounds that can later be harvested and added to food to help improve health.

 “We can actually translate food into medicine,” says Sofia Elizondo, cofounder and COO at Brightseed.
 “We know what it takes to grow things that are clinically proven to be more nutritious for a very specific health outcome.
 And in doing so, we hope to not only turn the healthcare paradigm on its head—to full-on prevention through what we eat—but also reinvigorate the entire supply chain.”